Stepan98/evm-functions-template/rust/03_user_triggered_callback/SwitchboardParamsReceiver/README.md

 //SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.9;

-import {Recipient} from "./Recipient.sol";
+import { Recipient } from "./Recipient.sol";

 // An example of a contract where we pass some parameters to the callback function so we can
 // handle individual orders in a batch. contract SwitchboardParamsReceiver is Recipient {
   // Events
   event OrderCreated(uint256 orderId, address callId, address sender);
   event OrderResolved(uint256 orderId, address callId, uint256 value);

   // Errors
   error InvalidValue(uint256 value);
   error InvalidSender(address expected, address actual);
   error InvalidOrder(uint256 orderId);

   // Structs
   struct Order {
     address callId;
     address sender;
     uint256 value;
     bool filled;
   }

   // Switchboard Function Parameters
   // This struct will be defined here, but also in the Switchboard Function itself
   // We will abi.decode it off-chain to get the parameters struct OrderParams {
     uint256 orderId;
     address sender;
   }

   // Constants
   uint256 public constant EXPECTED_FUNCTION_GAS_COST = 300_000;

   // State variables
   address functionId;
   uint256 nextOrderId;
   mapping(uint256 => Order) public orders;
   uint256 public latestValue;

   // Pass the switchboard address and the function id to the constructor so we can validate the callback sender constructor(
     address _switchboard // Switchboard contract address
   ) Recipient(_switchboard) {}

   // Call the switchboard function with the order parameters
   // The function will call back into fillOrder with the value function createOrder() external payable {
     // make sure the value is correct - this will make it so the downstream users
     //  / order creators are the ones paying for the order execution if (msg.value < EXPECTED_FUNCTION_GAS_COST * tx.gasprice) {
       revert InvalidValue(msg.value);
     }

     // encode the order parameters
     bytes memory encodedOrder = abi.encode(
-            OrderParams({orderId: nextOrderId, sender: getMsgSender()})
+      OrderParams({ orderId: nextOrderId, sender: getMsgSender() })
     );

     // call out to the swithcboard function, triggering an off-chain run address callId = callSwitchboardFunction(functionId, encodedOrder);

     // store the order data
     orders[nextOrderId].sender = msg.sender;
     orders[nextOrderId].callId = callId;

     // emit an event
     emit OrderCreated(nextOrderId, callId, getMsgSender());

     // increment nextOrderId
     nextOrderId++;
   }

   // Callback into contract with value computed off-chain function fillOrder(uint256 orderId, uint256 value) external {
     // extract the sender from the callback, this validates that the switchboard contract called this function address msgSender = getMsgSender();

     // if callback hasn't been hit, set it on first function run if (functionId == address(0) && msg.sender == switchboard) {
       functionId = msgSender;
     }

     // make sure the encoded caller is our function id if (msgSender != functionId) {
       revert InvalidSender(functionId, msgSender);
     }

     // sanity check that the order has been registered if (orders[orderId].sender == address(0)) {
       revert InvalidOrder(orderId);
     }

     // fill order and mark it as filled orders[orderId].value = value;
     orders[orderId].filled = true;

     latestValue = value;

     // emit an event
     emit OrderResolved(orderId, msgSender, value);
   }
 }
 ```